cgreenhalgh/musiccodes/docs/userguide.md

 For example, add an initial state variable `count` = `0`.
 Check the checkbox `Show states in codes`.
 Go to a code.
 Specify a precondition for that code such as `count<4` so that the code will only be matched if `count` is less than 4. specify a post state for count = `count+1` so that 1 is added to count each time the code is matched.
 The code would now only be matched 4 times in one experience.

 Note that variable names should only include '_' (underscore), letters or digits, and should not start with a digit.

-#### Examples tab (lower panel)

-This allows musical examples to be recorded and used to generate possible codes and check against existing codes.

-To record a phrase press `Record`.
-Press `Stop` to stop recording, `Done` to add the example and `Cancel` to delete it.

-Once an example has been added you can set the tempo for that example, select the matching profile and see the corresponding note sequence or simple code.

-The note timeline view will show the effects of any note filtering from the current matching profile and global defaults.

-`Play` should play the example notes; `Export` will generate a textual version of the example notes which can be used in associated PureData scripts.

 #### 6. Codes and Actions tab (lower panel)